hmajid2301/blog/content/posts/2023-04-06-til-how-to-deploy-multiple-sites-on-one-gitlab-page-site/index.md

 date: 2023-04-06
 canonicalURL: https://haseebmajid.dev/posts/2023-04-06-til-how-to-deploy-multiple-sites-on-one-gitlab-page-site
 series:
   - TIL
 tags:
   - gitlab
   - CI/CD
+cover:
+  image: images/cover.png
 ---

 I have a repo which I use to store all of my conference and similar talks.
 This repo includes any code examples